fuyans/fsetoolsGUI-doc/source/pra/prapy-proc/index.rst

 .. py:data:: solver_temperature_goal
     :type: float

     [:math:`K`] The temperature to be solved for.
 This is critical temperature of the beam structural element, i.e. 550 or 620 °C.

 .. py:data:: solver_max_iter
     :type: float

     [:math:`1`].
     The maximum iteration for the solver to find convergence.
 Suggest 20 as most (if not all) cases converge in less than 20 iterations.

 .. py:data:: solver_thickness_lbound
     :type: float

     [:math:`m`] The smallest value that the protection thickness can be.
-This is used to solve the maximum steel temperature at `solver_temperature_goal`.
+This is used to solve the maximum steel temperature at :py:data:`solver_temperature_goal`.

 .. py:data:: solver_thickness_ubound
     :type: float

     [:math:`m`] The greatest value that the protection thickness can be.
-This is used to solve the maximum steel temperature at `solver_temperature_goal`.
+This is used to solve the maximum steel temperature at :py:data:`solver_temperature_goal`.

 .. py:data:: solver_tol
     :type: float

     [:math:`K`] Tolerance of the temperature (in Kelvin) to be solved for.
-Set to 1 means convergence will be satisfied when the solved value is greater than `solver_temperature_goal-1` and less than `solver_temperature_goal+1`.
+Set to 1 means convergence will be sought when the solved steel temperature is within :py:data:`solver_temperature_goal` :math:`\pm 1`.

 .. py:data:: phi_teq
     :type: float

     [:math:`1`].
     Model uncertainty factor multiplied with the evaluated characteristic time equivalence value to get the design time equivalence value.

 .. py:data:: timber_exposed_area
     :type: float

     [:math:`m²`] Exposed timber surface within the compartment, includes CLT slab, glulam columns and glulam beams.
-    Set `timber_exposed_area` to '0' to omitt timber involvement.
+    Set :py:data:`timber_exposed_area` to :math:`0` to omit timber involvement.

 .. py:data:: timber_charring_rate
     :type: float